-There is also the "No.11 / 11 A" JET bus service which runs between Inverness and Nairn via the Airport.
+Getting to the City Centre by Bus: There is also the "No.11 / 11 A" JET bus service which runs between Inverness and Nairn via the Airport.
 From the airport to Inverness is a journey time of ~30 mins.
-Click here to view the 11A bus times (Page 25 - 28 in the timetable).
+Click here to view the 11 / 11A bus service times.